 Their frond-like morphology is unique: their fractal-based segmented morphology suggests their surface area: volume ratio was constant, unlike modern animals where it decreases with size.
 Thus, their bodies may have been filled with inert substance such as water or sediment to maintain thin tissue contact with the environment (Laflamme et al., 2009).

-They were common in both shallow- and deep-sea environments: therefore, they could not have used photosynthesis and had no obvious structures for filter-feeding so their feeding strategy was enigmatic.
+They were common in both shallow- and deep-sea environments, therefore, they could not have used photosynthesis and had no obvious structures for filter-feeding so their feeding strategy is enigmatic.